cdl-geneseo/student-affiliates/JournalEntries.md

 ## Format

 You should keep your journal as `.md` files and use markdown to write them.
+Need a refresher?
+Check out commonmark.org's [reference page](https://commonmark.org/help/).

 A word about length: write as much as you need to say what you want to say.
 That being said, if you have less than a full paragraph, you might want to ask yourself what you might be leaving out.
 Furthermore, if your post is approaching more than 2 or 3 scrolls to get through, you might want to make it a 2-part-er.